 Plasma reactive ion etching is the bombardment of the surface of a chip with ions, whereby sections exposed by a patterned mask are removed by the chemical interaction of the ions with atoms on the surface of the chip.

-“Over the years, we have dealt with many materials that have nice properties, but that are difficult to work with,” says Marko Lončar, who led the research.
+“Over the years, we have dealt with many materials that have nice properties but that are difficult to work with,” says Marko Lončar, who led the research.
 One of these materials is diamond.
 “Diamond is actually easier to etch than niobate, but it doesn’t exist as thin films,” says Lončar.

 The first step was not different from standard silicon etching.
 They etched the patterns for the waveguides with electron-beam lithography on a photoresist layer.
 Then they transferred the obtained mask onto the niobate film, whereby it protects sections of the underlying film from being etched away.
 Finally, they used plasma reactive ion etching to direct a beam of argon ions on the sample, removing material from the strips exposed by the resist layer and forming trenches that become the waveguides.

-With their new waveguide, the researchers found that optical power losses over a distance of 1 meter would only be 50 percent, as compared to the 99-percent loss observed in previous lithium niobate devices.
+With their new waveguide, the researchers found that optical power losses over a distance of 1 meter would only be 50 percent, as compared with the 99-percent loss observed in previous lithium niobate devices.
 They explain in a press release that an important improvement in optical confinement, to prevent the leaking of light through the edges of the waveguide, contributes to this.
 “If you have high confinement, you can bend the light over a smaller radius,” says Lončar.

-Marco Bazzan, a material scientist at the University of Padova in Italy, agrees that the result is remarkable.
+Marco Bazzan, a material scientist at the University of Padova, in Italy, agrees that the result is remarkable.
 “If confirmed, this result would place lithium niobate resonators on a higher ground, even with respect to standard silicon photonic devices,” he says.
-“Such a good performance, coupled with the non-linear optical properties of lithium niobate, gives a lot of importance to this work, especially in the forthcoming era of integrated quantum photonics,” he adds.
+“Such a good performance, coupled with the nonlinear optical properties of lithium niobate, gives a lot of importance to this work, especially in the forthcoming era of integrated quantum photonics,” he adds.

 Moving toward integrated silicon photonics is exactly how Lončar’s team sees the future of this research.
 But to achieve this, they plan to return to the hybrid model.